Generic selectors

 Further, children learn about being part of Britain from different specific perspectives.
 Two specific examples of when we teach about being part of Britain are:

-Geographically: Our Geography based topics ensure that children have a better understanding of what Britain is, learning more about:
+Geographically: Our Geography units ensure that children have a better understanding of what Britain is, learning more about:

 • its capital cities and counties, its rivers and mountains